-- 1. Ask the questions below.
-Youth can discuss with the person next to them: - a.
+- a.
 Can you think of something similar between the adaptation cards? - b.
 Can you think of something different between the adaptation cards? - c.
-Which adaptation cards might be relevant to your community?
+Which adaptation cards might be relevant to your community? - d.
+What is one key insight you have gained from the Adaptation Competition? - e.
+Out of all the Adaptation Cards you have seen, which one/s do you think could be most relevant to water management in your community?

 - 1. Congratulations, we've completed Session 1 of Y-Adapt! - 2.
-We've seen youth-led climate change adaptation in communities around the world. - 3.
-In the next session we will explore the causes of climate change and how it is exacerbating extreme weather events and hazards around the world.
+We've seen youth-led climate change adaptation in communities around the world.